 2. Protec Cello Gig Bag

-The Protec cello gig bag is our favorite gig bag because it’s not only durable but has a ton of storage as well.
+The Protec cello gig bag is one of our favorite cello bags because it’s not only durable but has a ton of storage as well.
 The tough nylon exterior is padded by 3mm of padding with non-abrasive nylex lining.
-The gig bag also comes with backpack straps so that you can it on your back if you choose not to carry your cello with one of the many other straps on the bag.
+The cello bag also comes with backpack straps so that you can it on your back if you choose not to carry your cello with one of the many other straps on the bag.

 3. Crossrock CRF1000CEFN Cello Case